compomics/moff-gui/README.md

 In the match-between-run some more parameters are requested:
  - 	matched peak retention time window (minute).
 Default value is 0.4
- -  conbination weighting
+ -  combination weighting (on/off)
  - 	filter outlier and width of the filter (higher value mean less filtering effect)
+ -

-The match-between-run uses all the shared peptides among the replicates to train the RT prediction models as defaoult option.
-In case the user wants to use a specific set of peptides as training sets he can specify them in tab delimited formats (two fields peptides and mass)
+The match-between-run uses all the shared peptides among the replicates to train the RT prediction models as defoult option.
+In case the user wants to use a specific set of peptides insted of all the shared peptides as training sets it is possible  specify them in tab delimited formats (two fields peptides and mass).

 [Go to top of page](#moff-gui)